brennanGrieve/EComNGApi/README.md

 # EComNGApi
-Backend PHP Api that serves EComNG
+Backend PHP Api that serves EComNG.
+Hosted on a LAMP Stack via AWS.

+Roadmap can be found under projects.